gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Play around with the different options and see what you can learn about the samples and model estimates.

+For extra credit you can open another window of FigTree with MrBayes output tree we constructed on Wed and compare the two.
+While the major clusters should be very similar between the two trees, you should notice a very major difference between them...hmmm.

 Congratulations!
 That’s your first run through BEAST.
 If you’ve made it this far you deserve a pat on the back and a beer.